brunoimbrizi/poly-parse/README.md

 poly-parse
 ==========

-Parses .poly or .node files from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).
+Parses .poly files from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

 > A .poly file represents a PSLG, as well as some additional information.
 PSLG stands for Planar Straight Line Graph, a term familiar to computational geometers.
 By definition, a PSLG is just a list of vertices and segments.
 A .poly file can also contain information about holes and concavities, as well as regional attributes and constraints on the areas of triangles.

 Full description of the [.poly file format](https://www.cs.cmu.edu/~quake/triangle.poly.html).

+It can also parse [.node files](https://www.cs.cmu.edu/~quake/triangle.node.html) since they represent a subset of .poly.

 The file is parsed with [Papa Parse](https://www.npmjs.com/package/papaparse).